 Happy spring!
 I’ve been gardening for about twelve years now!
 Time flies when you’re digging in and growing things.
 From our first posts about how to build container garden raised beds, to making a ladder trellis for tomatoes, and later more recipes, like making rhubarb simple syrup.
 So this year, I want to share my garden planning template.
 I’ve been using it for the last five years.
 And it’s really helped me feel organized and less scatterbrained about my gardening.
 One spot to keep track of what seeds I have, what to plant from seed vs start, when I planted it, where I planted it, when it will germinate, harvest etc. So here’s everything you need to know about a gardening plan from my vegetable garden planning spreadsheet!

 First off, if Instagram and conversations with friends are anything, 2020 gave a huge boost to gardening.
 With all this extra time at home, people finally felt like they had time to focus on a garden.
 They also bought up all the baby chicks, and seed packs.
-And then started some really funny end of season memes at how well (or not?!) their garden had turned out for 2020.
+And then started some really funny end of season memes at how well (or not?!) their garden had turned out for the year.
 So hopefully the enthusiasm for gardening is still around.
 But that we don’t have a run on seeds and over planning this year.
 Ha!

 Garden Planning Spreadsheet

 You can download my garden planning spreadsheet here.